brynvv/brynvv/README.md

 - 👋 Hi, I’m @brynvv
-- 👀 I’m interested in data visualisation & analysis with Tableau, SQL, Alteryx & Python
+- 👀 I’m interested in data visualisation & analysis with Tableau, Power BI, SQL, Alteryx & Python
 - 🌱 I’m currently learning machine learning with Python and data viz with Plotly & Dash
 - 💞️ I’m looking to collaborate on dashboard development and insight projects
 - 📫 How to reach me: linkedin.com/in/bryn-venables